-A marketing strategy that makes sense and fits your budget is vital to your success
+A marketing strategy that makes sense and fits your budget is vital to your success.

 So what do you do?

 Promotion is essential.
 That said, don't jump into a program that promises instant success.
 There is no such thing.
-Many of the advertisements we see online guaranteeing that your book will be the next best seller are far from reality.
+Many of the advertisements we see online guaranteeing that your book will be the next bestseller are far from reality.
 (And that's being nice.)
 The book industry is very tough and crowded now, with a new Kindle eBook being published every three to five minutes, so gaining readers’ interest depends on many factors.
 How well the book description is written and how many positive or negative reviews a book has received affect a book’s sales potential.
 The popularity of the genre and realistic pricing are factors that influence a book’s success.

 Categories are Important

-The Amazon book categories you choose will have a direct effect on whether or not you become an Amazon bestselling author.
+The Amazon book categories you choose will have a direct effect on whether you become an Amazon bestselling author.
 Choose the wrong one, and no matter how many books you sell, you won’t become an Amazon bestseller.
 Choose the right one, and you could become a daily bestseller with minimal marketing.

 The Target: The Top 100